 If your behavior is erratic from being high, your pet will likely not want to be around you, or they may cower in your presence.
 Conversely, if you are sick after being intoxicated or starting to pass out from too much alcohol or opioids, they may stay by your side.

 Because of the desperation, some people experience due to their addiction and cravings, and some people may try to use their pets to get drugs.
 Veterinarians are reporting that some people who struggle with addiction to opioids abuse their animals and take them to the vet to get a painkiller prescription and then take their pet’s medication.
 While these are extreme cases, it highlights that intense cravings and behavioral changes associated with addiction can lead to harmful behaviors toward others, including beloved pets.

 Although pets whose owners struggle with addiction may be at physical and emotional risk, the animals can be a great source of support and comfort during rehabilitation.
 Social support is one of the core components of addiction treatment, and pets offer unconditional care and love when life is hardest.

 In a survey of pet owners, 74 percent reported that they had better mental health from owning a pet, and 75 percent reported that a friend or family member’s mental health improved after they got a pet.
-Pets and therapy animals are widely known to alleviate:

 Being in treatment and returning to daily life can be stressful, exhilarating, and isolating times in your life.
 Having a pet to keep you company or reigniting a relationship with your pet can ease a lot of suffering.

 (May 2, 2016) Addiction as a Family Affliction.
 Psychology Today.
-Retrieved April 2019 from from https://www.psychologytoday.com/us/blog/some-assembly-required/201605/addiction-family-affliction
+Retrieved April 2019 from https://www.psychologytoday.com/us/blog/some-assembly-required/201605/addiction-family-affliction

 (October 27, 2014) Be a Friend to Man’s Best Friend: Keep Marijuana Away from Your Dog.
 National Institute on Drug Abuse (NIDA) for Teens.
-Retrieved April 2019 from from https://teens.drugabuse.gov/blog/post/be-friend-man-s-best-friend-keep-marijuana-away-your-dog
+Retrieved April 2019 from https://teens.drugabuse.gov/blog/post/be-friend-man-s-best-friend-keep-marijuana-away-your-dog

 (March 14, 2019) Smoking Around Pets.
 Vaping Daily.com.
-Retrieved April 2019 from from https://vapingdaily.com/support/healthy-pets/
+Retrieved April 2019 from https://vapingdaily.com/support/healthy-pets/

 (2016) Can Your Dog Tell If You Use Drugs?
 Bark Post.com.
-Retrieved April 2019 from from https://barkpost.com/discover/can-dogs-sense-drug-use/
+Retrieved April 2019 from https://barkpost.com/discover/can-dogs-sense-drug-use/

 (April 17, 2018) Pets, Vets, and Opioids.
 American Veterinarian.
-Retrieved April 2019 from from https://www.americanveterinarian.com/journals/amvet/2018/april2018/pets-vets-and-opioids
+Retrieved April 2019 from https://www.americanveterinarian.com/journals/amvet/2018/april2018/pets-vets-and-opioids

 (August 21, 2017) For Better Mental Health, Experience the Pet Effect.
 Mental Health America.
-Retrieved April 2019 from from https://www.mentalhealthamerica.net/blog/better-mental-health-experience-pet-effect
+Retrieved April 2019 from https://www.mentalhealthamerica.net/blog/better-mental-health-experience-pet-effect